-Following the Letters and Sounds Programme pupils move swiftly to the No Nonsense Spelling Programme.
-This teaches spelling rules in a systematic way and provides opportunities for pupils to apply their spelling to real writing contexts.
+Following the Letters and Sounds Programme pupils learn to spell using spelling rules in a systematic way and are provided with opportunities for pupils to apply their spelling to real writing contexts.

 "The pupil premium funding and sports premium funding are used to good effect."
 Ofsted 2017